basic-1/basic-1/docs/reference.md

 ## Variables

 Variable is a named program object used for storing values.
 In BASIC program variables are represented with identifiers.
 Every variable has data type which determines the values that the variable can contain.
 BASIC1 data types are described below (see **Data types** chapter).
 There are two types of variables supported by BASIC1 interpreter: simple variables and subscripted variables.
 A simple variable can contain a single value only and a subscripted variable can contain multiple values, each identified with subscript(-s).
 Subscripted variables are often called arrays.
-BASIC1 interpreter supports one- and two-dimensional arrays.
+BASIC1 interpreter supports one-, two- and three-dimensional arrays (three-dimensional arrays feature is enabled by default in builds for Linux and Windows and can be turned off if not needed).
 Interpreter creates a variable when it meets it in the program for the first time.
 Right after creation a variable gets a value choosen as default value for its data type: zero for numeric data types and empty string for textual one.
 Simple and subscripted variables can be created explicitly using `DIM` statement.
 Subscripted variables created implicitly get minimum subscript value equal to 0 and maximum subscript value equal to 10.
 Minimum subscript value can be changed with `OPTION BASE` statement. **limits.md** document lists data type, subscript and other interpreter limitations.

 **Examples:**
 `A = 10` 'here `A` is a numeric variable